fabiandev/ts-runtime/README.md

 }
 ```

-Because we can't modify the code of externals, and definition files won't be included anyway, the reference is removed and replaced by a string. this string holds the fully qualified name of the reference, and the hashed file name as a suffix, to prevent naming clashes:
+The reference is removed and replaced by a string.
+This string holds the fully
+qualified name of the reference, and the hashed file name as a suffix, to
+prevent naming clashes:

 ```js
 let _flowNodeType = t.ref("ts.FlowNode.82613696"), flowNode;
 ```

-The actual reflections go into a single file (`tsr-declaration.js` by default), which has to be loaded before any other code and looks like this for the declaration from above:
+The actual reflections go into a single file (`tsr-declaration.js` by default):

 ```js
 t.declare(t.type("ts.FlowFlags.82613696", t.enum(/* enum members */)));